PissingerAlexander/natural--/Project.md

 ```

 ### Logical Operators
-If there are multiple conditions to be checked, the `and` and `or` operators can be used.
+If there are multiple conditions to be checked, the `and` and `or` operators can be used:
 - `or`: Evaluates as true if at least one condition is met.
 - `and`: Evaluates as true only if both conditions are met.